Like a Flowing River

 Like a Flowing River (大江大河 (Dà Jiāng Dà Hé)) is a 2018 Chinese period drama based on Ah Nai's novel River of Time (大江东去 IPA:).
 It is directed by Kong Sheng and Huang Wei, and stars Wang Kai, Yang Shuo and Dong Zijian as budding entrepreneurs who take advantage of the economic reforms being rolled out in 1970s China.

-The drama is a celebration of 40 years of China's open door policy, and will be split into two parts.
-The first part will run for 45 episodes, and air on Dragon TV and Beijing TV beginning December 10, 2018.
+The drama, a celebration of 40 years of China's reform and opening up, was split into two parts.
+The first part ran for 45 episodes, and aired on Dragon TV and Beijing TV beginning December 10, 2018.
 The second part began airing on Dragon TV and Zhejiang TV on December 20, 2020.